Indostomus: Description

 Indostomus species are all incredibly small, on average reaching 3 cm in length at maximum.
 Their bodies are armored and thin, tapering towards the back, and ending in a small, fan-shaped tail.
 They are sexually dimorphic, with mature females outwardly showing the presence of eggs with a broader, fuller abdomen, and, in the case of Indostomus crocodilus, mature males have white bands along the edges of the dorsal, anal, and ventral fins.

 Habitat

 Indostomus species show a clear preference for slow moving and stagnant freshwater wetlands, streams, ponds, and oxbow lakes, including both clearwater and blackwater habitats.
-Indostomus are often found around aquatic plant growth, algae, and decaying organic material such as leaf litter and branches.
-Sympatric fishes include danionins, Dario, and gouramis.
+They are often found around aquatic plant growth, algae, and decaying organic material such as leaf litter and branches.
+Sympatric fish include danionins, Dario, and gouramis.

 Behavior and Diet

 Indostomus are micropredatory fish, predating on small aquatic insects, crustaceans, and worms.
 In an aquarium setting, Indostomus will often refuse prepared foods, only eating very small live or frozen foods such as copepods, Artemia, Daphnia, or Moina.

-Indostomus will spawn in very small caves and crevices, such as in reeds, bamboo, or very small lengths of plastic piping.
-Individual males will select a spawning site, and guard the eggs and nest until the fry are free swimming and disperse.
+Indostomus will spawn in very small caves and crevices, such as in reeds, bamboos, or very small lengths of plastic piping.
+Males select a spawning site, and guard the eggs and nest until the fry are free-swimming and disperse.